inf112-v21/BrentPizza/README.md

 ## How to run the program

 The program is built using Maven.
 To run the game, run  serverStart.java in the master branch.
-When main file is run, the game will ask for amount of players.
+The server will ask for amount of players.
 2 is recommended, however 4 is maximum.
+After that run either Main or Main1 ro start the game.
 To determine the robots action, choose 5 cards from the 9 options that are given and press the ready button.

 Recommended screen resolution: 1920x1080